Two Coyotes Wilderness School

 Wild Botanicals Camp

 At Wild Botanical Camp, we learn about plant medicine and food by foraging to make healing salves and other simple, wholesome gifts from the land.
-We also harvest and cook delicious wild meals from the land.
 Your child will try things like dandelion fritters, garlic mustard stir fry, wild tea, and many other delicious wild dishes.

 Woodland Arts Camp

-Campers will discover more about themselves by experimenting with nature’s palette of colors, shapes, and textures, and be inspired by her beauty and diversity at Woodland Arts Camp.
 The earth’s creativity is endless.
-We’ll explore traditional skills that those that came before us depended on for their survival like basketry, coal-burned spoons, crafting wild herbs into salves, making cordage, and felting.
+Campers will find inspiration in her beauty and diversity and discover more about themselves by experimenting with nature’s palette of colors, shapes, and textures.
+We’ll explore traditional skills that many have depended on for their survival like basketry, coal-burned spoons, crafting wild herbs into salves, making cordage, and felting.
 Other creative projects may include drawing, painting, twig weaving, journaling, poetry, sun prints, natural sculpture, pottery, and more.
 To add a flourish to our creative inspirations, we’ll add in nature games that hone all our senses and maybe even catch a song from the land.
-Join us and discover your own artistic voice using materials found in nature!
+Join us and discover your own artistic voice using materials found in nature.

 Forts & Shelters Camp

 Forts and shelters capture the imagination of kids.
 It allows them to use their minds to design structures, and their hands and bodies to create them.
-Campers will design and build forts and shelters using the raw materials that nature provides.
+Campers will design and build forts and shelters using the raw materials that nature provides and our historical knowledge of primitive shelters in this area.
 Sign your wilderness architect up today!

 Fire, Wood & Stone Camp

-Fire, wood, stone, bone, clay are all the raw materials of life.
+Fire, wood, stone, bone, and clay are all the raw materials of life.
 In this camp, your child will make handmade tools and projects from natural materials.
-Activities campers have done in the past include basketry, pottery, spoon making, bone needles, fire making and many other projects.
+Activities campers have done in the past include basketry, pottery, spoon making, bone needles, and building fires.

-Summer Pups get their first taste of summer camp as caregivers accompany them every day for a week (M-F) as we build community and get to know each other.
-This one week “camp” is followed by weekly meet-ups to continue getting together throughout the summer.
+Summer Pups get their first taste of camp as caregivers accompany them every day for a week (M-F) as we build community and get to know each other.
+In addition, we offer weekly meet-ups to continue getting together throughout the summer.

 Wildwood Adventurers Camp